milvus-io/pymilvus-orm/docs/source/tutorial.rst

 Make sure that:

 - You have a running Milvus instance.
-- PyMilvus-ORM is correctly :doc:`install`.
+- PyMilvus-ORM is correctly installed, see :doc:`install`.

 Connect to Milvus
 =================